 Firstly, it is known that SIBO can be linked to low stomach acid.
 In a healthy individual, your stomach can go as low as pH 3.
 Your gut will be somewhere between 3 and 7.
 If it goes north of 7 you will have an alkaline gut, and you certainly don’t want that!
 Alkalinity in the gut damages the growth and replication of healthy commensal bacteria – for example the Lactic Acid bacteria, instead encouraging the development of pathogens.
 And the movements can all slow down.

-So the first thing you should do is put your gut acidity up – a first-thing-in-the-morning water with lemon juice, and apple cider vinegar, avoid sodium bicarbonate, eat more protein and less carbs, and take Butyrate to rebuild the gut.
+So the first thing you should do is put your gut acidity up – a first-thing-in-the-morning water with lemon juice, and apple cider vinegar, avoid sodium bicarbonate, eat more protein and less carbs, and take Butyrate to rebuild the gut wall.
+Butyrate is great for your health.
+It is a short chain fatty acid; a super molecule produced by about 60 or more helpful bacteria.

 Yes, you should add certain Lactic Acid bacteria into the mix.
 A good choice would be Saccharomyces boulardii or Streptococcus thermophilus, neither of which grow in the small intestine.